[SAP BTP Onboarding Series] Welcome to your Hardware Store – an SAP BTP Analogy

 - Is the effort still the same and do the assigned people understand what they are expected to deliver?

-- Do we have the right tools and resources to execute?
+- Do you have the right tools and resources to execute?

 In my next blog, I’m going to discuss commercial models SAP offers for the SAP BTP cockpit and what you can expect from each model and from a combination of model types.